 Anthony Wayne has since been recognized for being an outstanding school system for children with special needs, particularly Down syndrome, and Liz continues to work hand in hand with the district to promote inclusion education for special needs students.
 Liz has since set out to help other young people struggling with disabilities and special needs get the education, support and nurturing that they need to be successful.
 By working in conjunction with school systems, teachers and parents, she has helped students across Northwest Ohio get access to inclusion based education.

 Bachelor of Arts degree 1992

-Married for 24 years with 3 wonderful children ages 18,16 and 13 and a step daughter who is 36.
-Her amazing 13 year old daughter was diagnosed with Down syndrome after birth, but hasn't let it keep her from achieving anything so far.
+Married for 25 years with 3 wonderful children - 2 in college and 1 teenager and a step-daughter.
+Her amazing teenage daughter was diagnosed with Down syndrome after birth, but hasn't let it keep her from achieving anything in life thus far.

 Active member in the Down Syndrome Association of Greater Toledo

 Active planner and presenter in the First Steps Baby Group geared toward educating new Down syndrome families

 Volunteer Coordinator for community members to become interactive with special needs individuals

 Consistent collaboration with area school systems to promote and implement more inclusive educational environments